-• 3D Ground Scan
+3D Ground Scan

 A graphical scan of an area whereas the data can be stored for further analysis.
 This is the mode where the 3D image is created.
-The scan analysis can be done directly on the smartphone or transferred to a PC and analyzed with the Visualizer 3D software.
+The scan analysis can be done directly on the smartphone or transferred to a PC and analyzed with OKM's optional "Visualizer 3D" software.